race2infinity/TraceIT/README.md

 + Unlike Ethereum or Bitcoin, where all transactions are stored on one ledger, Hyperledger fabric has two different paths - one keeps track of data while the other keeps track of world state.
 + In a Hyperledger fabric, each node cannot access all the data.
 The access to data that each stakeholder has is defined for each individual.
 + The adoption of Hyperledger fabric is increasing rapidly among major enterprises like IBM and Linux Foundations.

-### Use Case
-+ We are using Hyperledger to store the data of products flowing in the supply chain.
-+ This data includes details like batch numbers, date of manufacture, path taken by a product in the supply chain, etc.
-+ No stakeholder can change, modify or tamper with this data.
-This prevents malpractices like tampering with data in databases to earn profit.
-+ Layers of stakeholders form a permission network to ensure security and immutability of data.

 ## Web Interface
 + The Web Interface allows stakeholders to view details of products pertaining to them.